 - Now, finally, open the start menu of Linux Mint located at the bottom-left corner and click on the “Turn off” button.

 - Finally, remove the flash/pen drive and Turn ON your PC, this time it will boot into the Chrome OS start screen.

 Will I get updates via OTA or not?

 Yes, you definitely get regular updates as soon as Google pushes it to the respective devices.

 Should I use my personal Google account or not?

 Yes, you can use but technically we are violating Google’s terms and conditions, we will suggest you not use your primary Google account.

 Will it work in my AMD system?

-Unfortunately, Chrome OS will not work on any AMD system.
+Yes, Chrome OS will work on a few AMD CPU models.

 Linux Mint is not recognizing my drive, what to do now?